 III.
 ESTABLISHMENT AND DURATION OF WORKING GROUPS

-The LGMA Steering Committee establishes thematic Working Groups to inform and support the collective work of the LGMA.
+The LGMA Steering Committee establishes thematic Ad hoc Working Groups in consultation with the broad LGMAs to inform and support the collective work of the LGMA.

 The Steering Committee will determine the thematic focus and number of Working Groups annually, typically by February each year, taking into account: